-For credit facilities pertaining to corporate and small & medium enterprises, Credit Middle Office Group (CMOG) and Operations Groups verify adherence to the terms of the approval prior to disbursement/limit set up.
+For credit facilities pertaining to corporate and small & medium enterprises, Asset Operations Group verifies adherence to the terms of the approval prior to disbursement/limit set up.
 The Bank has formed a dedicated Credit Monitoring Group (CMG), distinct from the client relationship team, to further enhance and strengthen the monitoring of the corporate and SME portfolio.
 This group is responsible for day-to-day monitoring of the portfolio, as well as providing structured inputs for proactive portfolio monitoring, leveraging analytics and parameters for early warning signals.